Harrison Bader Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in the league.

-- Cardinals pitchers combine to allow the sixth-fewest home runs in baseball (81 total, one per game).
+- The Cardinals give up the fourth-fewest home runs in baseball (81 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.